Skip to main content

 Site Context

 Forja is a multi-site CMS.
-Before you can manage content, you need to select a site from the site selector in the top bar.
+Before you can manage content, you need to select a site from the site selector at the top of the sidebar.
 All content operations (blogs, pages, media, navigation, etc.) are scoped to the currently active site.

 If you have not created any sites yet, the dashboard will guide you through the setup process.